 Mortality rates were developed using the Society of Actuaries' Pub.
 H-2010 mortality rates, which vary by member status (e.g. active, retiree, or survivor), as the base table.
 OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
 Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout their lifetime.
-Methods did not change from the prior contribution rate setting June 30, 2021 AVR.
-No material changes were made to PERS 1 or PERS 2/3 after the June 30, 2022 measurement date.
+Assumptions did not change from the prior contribution rate setting June 30, 2022 Actuarial Valuation Report (AVR).
+OSA adjusted their methods for calculating UAAL contribution rates in PERS 1 to reflect the delay between the measurement date of calculated Plan 1 rates and when the rates are collected.
+OSA made an adjustment to their model to reflect past inflation experience when modeling future COLAs for current annuitants in all plans except PERS1.